mackenzieleach/screwthereview/README.md

 &nbsp;

 ### Bug Reporting
 If you encounter a bug, you may create a **Github Issue** to report the bug.
-You issue should include a descriptive title, the exact steps you took to encounter the bug, what operating system and browser you are using, and any applicable screenshots of the bug.
+Your issue should include a descriptive title, the exact steps you took to encounter the bug, what operating system and browser you are using, and any applicable screenshots of the bug.

 &nbsp;